Best and cheapest health insurance plans in Ohio

 Methodology

-Health insurance rates and plan information for 2025 were compiled from the Centers for Medicare & Medicaid Services (CMS) government website.
-ValuePenguin used the public use files (PUFs) to calculate averages by plan tier, age, family size and county to understand the health insurance marketplace within Ohio.
+Ohio health insurance rate data for 2026 is from the Centers for Medicare & Medicaid Services (CMS) website.
+ValuePenguin used the CMS public use files (PUFs) to find average rates for different plan tiers, geographic locations and family sizes.

 Insurance Writer